 Slow Food & me

 We got divorced.
 It was an amicable split.
 In the end I bit my tongue and went quietly.
-Years later I still grieve for what we had and what could have been.
+Years later I still grieve for what could have been.
 It was good in the beginning, but the disappointments gradually mounted.
 Five years in and I just couldn’t do it anymore.
 I left.

 It was back in 2000 I bought my first Slow Food membership.
 Inspired by founder Carlo Petrini and his Slow Food Manifesto, I signed up to the organisation’s Australian convivium convinced that our shared values would make a lifetime bond.
 In the early days I devoured the publications, relished the events, and met some extraordinary people.
 All too soon, though, the relationship stalled.